2025-10-23 03:36:59

 git remote set-url --add --push origin [email protected]:zanshin/repo.git

-Once the push URLs are set, running git remote -v
+Once the push URLs are set, running git remote -v will show one remote as the

-remote and both as push
+fetch remote and both as push remotes.

 origin [email protected]:zanshin/repo.git (fetch)